dhansel/IECDevice/README.md

 Instructions for making a breakout board for the C64 user port that allows for easy connection to the parallel port pins are available [here](hardware/README.md#user-port-breakout-board)

-To completely disable DolphinDos support (for example to save memory space on small controllers like the Arduino UNO), comment out the "#define SUPPORT_DOLPHIN" line at the top of file IECDevice.h

 ## Raspberry Pi Pico development board